Metropolitan Orlando Chapter of AACN

 Years of nursing experience: 8

-Current nursing role: Senior Nurse Manager of Clinical Education
+Current nursing role: Senior Manager of Clinical Outcomes

 Current work facility/type of unit: AdventHealth Orlando

-One thing you love about MOC: Opportunities to learn and grow
+One thing you love about MOC: Professional growth and community partnerships!

 Lillian Aguirre